How to Make InAccessible PDFs Accessible

 - We use a lot of abbreviations – how do I make them accessible?

-This is a hands-on, in-depth course with a great deal of attention paid to the complexity of creating accessible PDFs from inaccessible documents within Acrobat Professional.
+This is a hands-on, in-depth course that tackles the complexity of creating accessible PDFs from inaccessible documents within Acrobat Professional.

 Great training – lots of new information!
 Well structured session.